izderadicka/audioserve/README.md

 Server is in Rust,  default web client (HTML5 + Javascript) is intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
 There is also [Android client](https://github.com/izderadicka/audioserve-android) and API for custom clients.

 For some background and video demo check this article [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)

+If you will install audioserve and make it available on Internet do not [underestimate security](#security-best-practices).

 Media Library
 -------------